5-Minute Coffee Buttercream Frosting Recipe

 This coffee buttercream frosting is fluffy, delicious, and amazingly easy to make at home.
 The recipe uses instant coffee, softened butter, powdered sugar and 1/2 tsp of milk.
 It’s packed with coffee flavor is perfect for cakes, cupcakes, and more.

-Especially chocolate desserts!
 Coffee is used a lot in chocolate desserts because it brings out the chocolate flavor even more.
-I love frosting my small 6 inch chocolate cake recipe with this icing!
+I love frosting my reader favorite small 6 inch chocolate cake recipe with this icing!
+I also always use this buttercream frosting on my coffee cupcakes.

 - Instant coffee- were using this twice in the recipe.
 Once in the dissolved form, and then again by throwing some instant coffee ground into the mix!
 If you don’t have instant you can also use whatever coffee grounds you have.

 - Butter– It is essential that you use softened butter.
 The butter needs to be soft so that it creams well with the powdered sugar.
 Learn how to soften butter quickly.

 - Milk or cream– These are interchangeable in this recipe, you can even use a dairy free milk or even water if you want!